turingschool/outcomes/achievements/2018-year-end.markdown

 1. Our racial and gender demographics are representative (+/- 3%) of the racial and gender demographics of Denver County ([2015 estimates](http://www.census.gov/quickfacts/table/PST045215/08031)).

-2. Of students who begin M2 in either program, at least 90% graduate or leave with a signed job offer within four modules.
+2. Of students who begin Module 2 in either program, at least 90% graduate or leave with a signed job offer within four modules.

 ## Career-Ready